 Mike and Mary Conrad reside in Fort Calhoun, Nebraska.
 Mary is a registered nurse at Children's Hospital in Omaha, and Mike is a Senior Claims Representative and Investigator for the Metropolitan Utilities District.
 Mike has served the Order in numerous positions from Grand Knight of his home council to State Deputy of Nebraska from 2008-2010.
 Mike served the Order as a Supreme Director and in doing so was the Order's Pro Life and Family Chairman.
-Mike also serves the State Council as a State Advisor.
+Mike also the serves the State Council as a State Advisor.

 The couple have four adult children, Katelynne, Alyssa, Christa, and Seth.
-Katelynne is an account manager for LinkedIn in Omaha, Alyssa is an Occupational Therapist for Sanford Hospital in Worthington, Minnesota, Christa is a manager for Children's Respite Care, in Omaha and Seth is a senior at Benedictine College in Atchison, Kansas, majoring in Theology and Evangelization.
-Mike and Mary have been married for 32 years, and both are Eucharistic Ministers for their parish, St. John the Baptist Catholic Church in Fort Calhoun.
+Katelynne is an account manager for LinkedIn in Omaha, Alyssa is an Occupational Therapist for Sanford

+Hospital in Worthington, Minnesota, Christa is a manager for Children's Respite Care, in Omaha and Seth a Seminarian with the Omaha Diocese studying at Kenrick Seminary in St. Louis, MO.
+Mike and Mary have been married for 33 years, and both are Eucharistic Ministers for their parish, St. John the Baptist Catholic Church in Fort Calhoun.